crhj2017/Levitate/README.md

-# Rugby School Online Learning Platform
+# Online Learning Platform
-Online Learning Platform
+Article sharing platform for students to discover ideas with admins to moderate specific topics